 Lemon scone glaze:

-- Powdered sugar, lemon juice, lemon zest: So simple, and you can adjust the ratios of lemon juice to sugar to make the scone glaze the consistency that you like best.
+- Powdered sugar, lemon juice, lemon zest: So simple, and you can adjust the ratios of lemon juice to sugar to make the scone glaze the consistency and level of tartness/sweetness that you like best.

 How to make lemon blueberry scones